A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Proposed method

 First, we can treat the three components in Eq. \ref{eq:kl2} as a dual-decoder procedure, where the first decoder is to learn relations using text semantics, and the second one is to extract entity pairs for each extracted relation.
 Further, we can regard the second decoder as a cascade tagging procedure (i.e., the last two components in Eq. \ref{eq:kl2}) to extract head and tail entities.
 Specifically, we first learn a relation classification $p_{\theta}(r|x)$ that identifies relations in a text, and then treat such relations as extra features to recognize entities of the second decoder; for each extracted relation, we learn a head entity extractor $p_{\theta}(h|r,x)$ that predicts head entities from a text with extra information of the text-specific relation $r$, and then learn a tail entity extractor $p_{\theta}(t|r,h,x)$ to extract the corresponding tail entities.
 This dual-decoder model is quite different from existing approaches, which usually recognize entities first before joint extraction \footnote{Some recent models \cite{DBLP:conf/acl/LiuZZHZ18,DBLP:conf/aaai/ZengZL20}, such as CopyRe and CopyMTL, also extract relations before identifying entities.
-However, CopyRe is insufficient to handle full entity mentions and CopyMTL cannot extract more than the fixed number of triples from a text.}.
+However, CopyRe is insufficient to handle full entity mentions and CopyMTL cannot extract more than the fixed number of triples from a text.
+Obviously, this is not ideal as the actual number of triples is not constant.}.

 Second, compared with the recent entity-first cascade tagging approaches \cite{DBLP:conf/acl/WeiSWTC20}, such a dual-decoder model uses text-specific relations to enhance the accuracy of head/tail entity recognition.
 This is because that $p_{\theta}(h|r, x)$ (or $p_{\theta}(t|r,h,x)$) is a posterior probability with extra feature information $r$, thus better mathematically than $p_{\theta}(h|x)$ (or $p_{\theta}(t|h,x)$).
-This point is also supported by the theoretical analysis \footnote{We have given theoretical analysis in Appendix \ref{app:B} to illustrate the effectiveness of adding extra information $r$ to predict head entities and tail entities.} and the experiment over relational triple elements (see Table \ref{tab:ele}).
+This point is also supported by the theoretical analysis \footnote{We have given theoretical analysis in Appendix B to illustrate the effectiveness of adding extra information $r$ to predict head entities and tail entities.} and the experiment over relational triple elements (see Table \ref{tab:ele}).

 Third, the second decoder essentially performs the extracted-relation-specific entity pair recognition, which allows a common entity or entity pair to be shared with multiple extracted relations.
 This is able to solve the overlapping triple problem.